 Other filters rely on a single protection layer — usually DNS filtering or keyword matching.
 Peace of Mind has 8+ independent layers that work simultaneously.

 Other filters can be uninstalled.
-Peace of Mind with the lockdown guide cannot be uninstalled without the administrator password.
+Peace of Mind with the lockdown guide cannot be uninstalled without the administrator password, using Chrome enterprise policies for force-installation.

 Other filters are bypassed by a VPN.
-Peace of Mind blocks VPN download pages.
+Peace of Mind blocks approximately 375 VPN, proxy, and alternative browser download domains.

 Other filters are bypassed by incognito mode.
-Peace of Mind disables incognito mode entirely.
+Peace of Mind disables incognito mode entirely via enterprise policy.

 Other filters are bypassed by switching browsers.
 Peace of Mind blocks alternative browser downloads.